DevExpress-Examples/xaf-print-a-report-without-displaying-a-preview/Readme.md

 <!-- default file list end -->
 # How to: Print a report without displaying a preview

-<p>This example demonstrates how to implement the <strong>PrintContacts</strong> Action that prints the specific report without displaying its preview.
+<p>This example demonstrates how to implement the <strong>PrintContacts</strong> Action that prints a specific report without displaying its preview.
 The complete description is available in the <a href="https://documentation.devexpress.com/#Xaf/CustomDocument3601"><u>How to: Print a Report Without Displaying a Preview (in Reports V2)</u></a> topic.</p>
 <p>You can also use the code from this example to access an <a href="https://documentation.devexpress.com/#XtraReports/clsDevExpressXtraReportsUIXtraReporttopic"><u>XtraReport</u></a> object and then export or email a report content according to tutorials listed in the <a href="https://documentation.devexpress.com/#XtraReports/CustomDocument15796"><u>Export a Report</u></a> document.</p>

 ![image](https://user-images.githubusercontent.com/14300209/233358203-9518bb1a-cfc7-4a1a-8512-e3d3bd5d60f6.png)